MicrosoftDocs/win32/desktop-src/DirectShow/cbaserenderer-m-evcomplete.md

 ---
-Description: 'Event that is signaled when a state transition is complete.' ms.assetid: '96d236a3-dfba-49a6-95a9-812f7b6a5b68'
+Description: Event that is signaled when a state transition is complete. ms.assetid: 96d236a3-dfba-49a6-95a9-812f7b6a5b68
-title: 'CBaseRenderer::m\_evComplete member'
+title: CBaseRendererm\_evComplete member
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CBaseRenderer::m\_evComplete member